Pret-a-LLOD/ontology-lexicalization/README.md

     --data-binary @config.json \
     -X POST  http://localhost:8001/download
 ```
-- The parameter details can be found in [swagger document](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1)
 - The DBpedia knowledge graph is large.
 It may take some time to download

 # The below content is wrong and under construction